-Invention of fossil fuel powered vehicles brought about a big shift in our lives.
+An invention of fossil fuel powered vehicles brought about a big shift in our lives.
 Faster and convenient transportation has improved productivity and has led to accelerated growth in every sector.
-Focus is now shifting from manned to unmanned transportation.
+The focus is now shifting from manned to unmanned transportation.
 Research has really picked up in the past few years and unmanned vehicles are being used for a variety of critical applications.
 As the technology evolves, unmanned vehicles are expected to be replacing human-driven vehicles.

 UGVs: Driver-less cars, robots for reconnaissance, payload delivery and unmanned missions.

 UAVs: Aerial monitoring and surveillance, aerial deliveries (drones), crop surveying, monitoring of assets like warehouses, pipelines, power transmission lines etc.

 Since unmanned vehicles are controlled by autopilot i.e. without any human intervention, electronic navigation systems play a crucial role in guiding autopilot controller to ensure that they travel along the set or predefined travel path.

 Why do unmanned vehicles need inertial navigation systems rather than only GNSS /GPS navigation?
 Though GNSS navigation is easily available and typically cheaper than INS, it has a lot of disadvantages.

 - GNSS signal coverage is good in open sky conditions but easily deteriorates in urban areas, forest areas and underseas where signals are obscured by buildings, trees or water.
 In difficult weather conditions also GNSS signal strength and accuracy goes down significantly.

 - Further, GPS signals are susceptible to intentional and unintentional jamming and interference.
 With the signal specifications freely available in the public domain, civilian GPS signals may easily be spoofed, making them easy to access and interfere with.